 The regulation of attorney advertising continues to present challenging First Amendment issues for courts.
 Bar regulators attempt to protect the public from misleading, deceptive, or coercive ads while ensuring that attorneys retain a measure of free-expression protection.
-(Photo by Daniel Oines, via Flickr, CC By 2.0)
+(Photo by Thad Zajdowicz, CC BY 2.0)

 Attorney advertising flourished in the 19th century, with ads appearing regularly in the classified sections of newspapers.

 The American Bar Association’s (ABA) Commission on Advertising (1995) wrote, “Advertising was viewed as a function of commerce in an era of growth both in the business community and the legal community” (p.
 30).
 Even Abraham Lincoln and his law firm advertised in the 1850s.

 The climate changed, however, when the ABA condemned lawyer advertising in its 1908 Canons of Professional Ethics.

 Canon 27 provided in part, “The most worthy and effective advertisement possible, even for a young lawyer, and especially for his brother lawyers, is the establishment of a well-merited reputation for professional capacity and fidelity to trust” (Ibid.:33).

 The canons permitted business cards but prohibited other forms of advertising.
 This led many states to pass regulations banning or severely limiting attorney advertising.